 Página 9

-... preferences among acts, this imposes a fairly stringent constraint on how the DM should learn from observation and experience.
+... observation and experience.
 In fact, we shall see that this aspect of the model is what gives the Savage paradigm its real 'bite'.
+An act that describes how the DM acquires information and reacts to it dynamically is sometimes called a ...

-... preferences among acts, this imposes a fairly stringent constraint on how the DM should learn from observation and experience.
+... observation and experience.
 In fact, we shall see that this aspect of the model is what gives the Savage paradigm its real 'bite'.
+An act that describes how the DM acquires information and reacts to it dynamically is sometimes called a ...

 Página 10